loopwerk/loopwerk.io/README.md

 This builds the website and creates a static server showing the contents of the `deploy` folder.
 It then watches for changes in the `content` and `Sources` folders, recreates the website, and refreshes the browser.

 ## License
-This code is made publicly available to get ideas on how to create a site using [Saga](https://github.com/loopwerk/Saga), but the design and content are NOT available to copy to your site.
-Or in more technical terms:

-The source code of this website is licensed under the MIT License.
-However, this license explicitly excludes the design, visual elements, and written content of the website.
-The design, layout, css, and content, including text, images, and other graphics, may not be copied, reproduced, or distributed without prior permission.
+This repository is **not open source**.

+The source is publicly available for educational purposes only, so others can learn how to build a website using [Saga](https://github.com/loopwerk/Saga).

+All code, design, layout, and content are the intellectual property of Loopwerk and may not be reused, modified, or redistributed.